 In this guide, we will focus primarily on long-form text summarizers and conversational summarizers.

 General-Purpose Text Summarizers

 These tools are general-purpose, i.e. they are good at summarizing a variety of types of text.
 They can deal with articles and scientific papers reasonably well at the one end, and with conversations and logs at the other.
 However, they may not be best suited for specialized use cases, but might be a good starting point even for them.

 Most of the popular LLMs are pretty good at this - ChatGPT, Claude, and Bard to name a few.
 Pre-LLM revolution summarizers like QuillBot, OneAI and the lot also come under this category.
 Let’s look a bit more deeply at the most popular ones in each of those buckets.

 ChatGPT, powered by OpenAI, is a popular AI summarizer for general-purpose text.
 It excels at generating coherent and concise summaries while maintaining the overall meaning of the source text.
 You can also tune the length, the tone and the focus of the summary by cleverly prompting it and stating your intent.

-However, it may sometimes generate summaries that deviate from the original content or introduce inaccuracies.
-It might also miss important details from summaries, since it’s not easy for it to know what a domain-specific important detail is (for instance, a prospect might mention in a sales call that they use Salesforce as their CRM system, but if that’s the only sentence in a 45 min call that references this fact, ChatGPT may fail to pick it up while summarizing the call, since it doesn’t know that that could be an important detail for the salesperson).
+ChatGPT may generate summaries that deviate from the original content or introduce inaccuracies.
+It might also miss important details from summaries. t’s not quite equipped to understand what a domain-specific important detail is.
+For instance, a prospect might mention in a sales call that they use Salesforce as their CRM system, but if that’s the only sentence in a 45 min call that references this fact, ChatGPT may fail to pick it up while summarizing the call, since it doesn’t know that that could be an important detail for the salesperson.